-It must be noted that energy savings in Croatia corresponds mostly (87%) to electricity savings, whereas in Italy, for instance, where the lowest savings were achieved, heat savings represent nearly all savings achieved (91%).
+It must be noted that energy savings in Croatia corresponds mostly (87%) to electricity savings, whereas in Italy, the second pilot with most cost savings per household, heat savings represent the vast majority of savings achieved (81%).
 In Albania, France and Slovenia, the share of heat and electricity savings is more balanced, ranging from almost 50%-50% to 40%-60%.
 These discrepancies can be attributed to differences in the households' original state (insulation), type of fuels used in each country, and the type of equipment available in each home.

-Based on estimations, the investment required to implement Household visits is highest for Croatia, where an average of ≤ 100 per household is required, and lowest in Slovenia, where costs are almost 50% of that of Croatia (Table 22).
+Based on estimations, the investment required to implement Household visits is highest for Croatia, where an average of $\in 100$ per household is required, and lowest in Slovenia, where costs are almost 50% of that of Croatia (Table 22).
 Albania presented similar costs levels to Slovenia, but it was more time-intensive.
 Still, Italy is the pilot where more time per household was invested (and the second most expensive pilot), while Croatia required similar hours to Albania.
 Slovenia is the pilot where least time per household was used.